Updated on October 18, 2024

 • Be conversational.
 This will put readers and listeners at ease.

-• Speak slowly, clearly, and in complete sentences to up your chances of being quoted correctly.
+• Speak slowly, clearly, and in complete sentences to improve your chances of being quoted correctly.
 You can also ask the journalist to share your quotes that they plan to publish so you can check them for accuracy.

 • Relate by using local examples and anecdotes.

 • Be concise and stick to your message.
 It’s far better to make your comments short and sweet than for a journalist to have to edit out extraneous information.
-Your message is more likely get out as intended.
+Your message is more likely to get out as intended.

 • Relax.
-You’re talking to another person, who just happens to be a journalist.
+You’re talking to another person who just happens to be a journalist.

 • Don’t use acronyms or jargon.
 Remember that reporters and their audiences aren’t as familiar with short-term rental shop talk as you are.